mustafasalp/CENG102-Student-Management-System/README.md

 # 📘 **CENG102-Student-Management-System**
-This repo contains a Student management system project in C.
+-This repo contains a Student management system project in C.